gherlein/libnrf24lu1p/README.md

 * Home Automation and IoT network sensor networks

 The existing libcrazyradio is awesome, but I desired to extend it to support many modes of operation in addition to the Bitcraze model.
+There is also a strong desire to support other NRF24LU1+ devices in several modes of operation.

 ## Hardware ##